 NDIS

-The National Disability Insurance Scheme (NDIS) is a transformative initiative in Australia aimed at providing support and services to individuals with disabilities.
+The National Disability Insurance Scheme (NDIS) is a landmark program in Australia designed to provide essential support and services for individuals with disabilities.

-It is a government-funded program that ensures people with permanent and significant disabilities have access to the necessary support they need to enhance their independence, social participation, and overall quality of life.
+Funded by the government, the NDIS is committed to ensuring that people with permanent and significant disabilities can access the support they need to improve their independence, participation in society, and overall quality of life.

-The NDIS operates on the principle of individualized funding, allowing participants to have greater choice and control over the supports and services they receive.
+The scheme is built on the principle of individualized funding, offering participants the flexibility to choose and control the supports and services that best meet their unique needs and aspirations.

 NDIS Services